OluwatimilehinF/Moniepoint_hackathon/README.md

 ### Intended Programming Language of Choice: Python

-### The Steps Taken:
-- First, I built the model using Jupyter Notebook, converted it to a Python file, and then deployed it using FastAPI
-- Next, I ran the API file on the command prompt using this: uvicorn moniepoint_api:app --reload.
-- Afterward, I used this link to open the API on the web browser: http://127.0.0.1:8000/docs

 ### Task:
 To build analytics software that reads through transactions’ files and reports the following metrics:
 1) Highest sales volume in a day